 Jennings was so struck by the continued production of hereditarily diverse clones at conjugation, even after many successive inbreedings, that he undertook to examine the matter mathematically.
 As a result, general formulae for the results of diverse systems of mating were published in a series of papers between 1912 and 1917; these were one of the main seeds from which the whole field of mathematical genetics developed.
 He then directed his mathematical and logical powers to a study of the current theories of crossing over, interference and the linear arrangement of the genes.
 In 1917, he disposed of the variable force theory of crossing over; in 1923, he presented a detailed critical analysis of the Drosophila data and showed that the linear theory with crossing over and interference completely explained the data in a way that no alternative theory could hope to rival.

+In like manner, he manifested in a long series of publications an appreciation of the significance of various aspects of the rapidly accumulating work in genetics.
+He dealt with selection and mutation, multiple factors and multiple alleles, the demise of the unit factor and representative particle interpretation of Mendelism, the inheritance of acquired characters, the interaction of genes and environment in the determination of the phenotype, and the limitations of evolution by loss.
+These views he summarized in 1935 in his book "Genetics^ along with a masterly treatment of the whole field.
+Most of his views were or came to be generally accepted, except, perhaps, his view that the known types of mutations could not be the basis of evolution.
+This view was developed fully in his book "Genetic Variation in Relation to Evolution" (1935).
+Jennings was recognized by geneticists as one of their ablest leaders.
+He was the first chairman of the Joint Genetics Section of the American Society of Zoologists and the Botanical Society of America, which after ten years developed into the Genetics Society of America; and he was a member of the original editorial board of GENETICS.
 Jennings was also outstandingly successful in interpreting the significance of modern genetics and allied fields to the general biologist and the general public.
 He accomplished this by a long series of articles in non-technical magazines and by his popular little book "Prometheus, or Biology and the Advancement of Man" (1925); but his chief contribution of this sort was his very influential larger book "The Biological Basis of Human Nature" (1930).
 This book has at the center of interest problems of human personality and society, but is based solidly on an introductory exposition of the status of genetics and experimental embryology.
 The facts of these fields are then applied to problems of eugenics, marriage, race mixture and the role of the environment.
 In an outstanding chapter, he exposes 14 common biological fallacies with important bearings on human affairs; but perhaps the most remarkable chapter in the book is the one on "biology and selves" which presents his personal philosophical evaluation of the bearing of genetics on the problem of the ego.
 Probably no book by a geneticist has been so widely quoted by American workers in the fields of education, sociology, anthropology, and psychology.
 In spite of inevitable misquotation and misinterpretation, it has exercised a distinctly salutary effect on those fields and is to a large extent responsible for whatever they have assimilated in this country from modern genetics.

 The high esteem with which JENNINGS was widely regarded was based not only on his pioneer investigations, his masterly grasp of biology and his gift for sound popular exposition, but also on personal qualities that shone through his writings.
 His neat balance between respect for evidence and interest in its significance permitted him to follow with boldness and impersonal objectivity wherever the evidence led.
 He did not hesitate, therefore, to oppose with equal force both LOEB'S mechanistic interpretation of behavior and DRIESCH'S vit^listic interpretation of development.
 No matter bow strongly he had expressed himself, however, he was always ready to examine new evidence and alter his views when the data called for it After many years of vigorous opposition to CALKINS; views on the life cycle and rejuvenescence in Paramecium, he devotfed seven years near the end of his life to direct study of the matter and completely reversed his earlier views.
 Moreover, he was meticulously careful to distinguish between opinion and legitimate conclusions from evidence.
 Tn "The Universe and Life^ he set forth in this way his views on many matters outside the realm of scientific demonstration.

 He brought the same fairness and objectivity into his social contacts, giving opinions when asked, but expecting each individual to form his own judgments.
 He was brilliant, but without a trace of egotism; ordinarily gentle, but firm on matters of principle; purposeful, but enjoying to the full the varied experiences of life; serious, but preserving always a keen and lively sense of humor.
 Those who were privileged to know him recognized in him the qualities of a great scientist and a great man.
+Commentary in The Journal of Heredity 77:481-482.
+1986.
+Eugenics and Human Heredity I appreciate the opportunity to present an opposing opinion to that expressed by A. C. Faberge in his review of Daniel Kevles book, In the Name of Eugenics and the Uses of Human Heredity (Journal of Heredity 77:287-288.
+1986).
+Ones responses to this book, and the story it tells, are conditioned by several factors that need to be discussed.

 One of the somewhat hidden issues is a kind of territorial conflict; the history of science belongs on whose turf? that of the historian or that of the disciplined scientist?
 I recently proposed a symposium on the history of genetics, whose participants would include historians and sociologists.
-The proposal met stout opposition from geneticists, and one of the counter-proposals was that “we can have some of the older geneticists speak; they were there, and can tell us what happened.”
-The objection to the symposium was in part an objection to “outsiders,” who “don’t really understand genetics” invading a disciplinary territory.
+The proposal met stout opposition from geneticists, and one of the counter-proposals was that we can have some of the older geneticists speak; they were there, and can tell us what happened.
+The objection to the symposium was in part an objection to outsiders, who dont really understand genetics invading a disciplinary territory.

+Most of the history of biology that has been read by biologists has been written by biologists.
+Ernst Mayr, though a marvelous manufacturer of myths, is assumed to be a qualified historian because his biological credentials are thought tobe impeccable.
+Kevles (and presumably any mere historian) is charged by Faberge with not understanding .what he writes about, regardless of how much he may have studied the relevant documents.
 Historians of science are, necessarily, especially sensitive to this criticism, and some go to extraordinary lengths to become proficient in a broad range of the relevant subject matters; they often develop a much greater general understanding of the scientific issues than did, or do, participants in some narrow stream.
-Perhaps equally importantly they have escaped to some extent the “acculturation” of the discipline and its imbedded myths.
-In my first attempt at an historical account, I included a passing reference to an opinion of Darwin’s that I had “learned” long ago.
+Perhaps equally importantly they have escaped to some extent the acculturation of the discipline and its imbedded myths.
+In my first attempt at an historical account, I included a passing reference to an opinion of Darwins that I had learned long ago.
 An historian friend gently disabused me of an egregious error.
 But a biological reviewer of the manuscript called upon me to reinstate the opinion which he also had received as revealed truth.

 Not long ago I received a letter from a young historian in which he expressed concern over the turf issue.
 He had come to some substantive judgments about a disputed scientific issue, but wondered about the consequences of expressing a conclusion regarding something that was clearly over, but just over, the edge of the science/history interphase.
 Although I encouraged him, I was aware that I was tempting him into the lions den.